pospisilboh/Memgraph/Forename/README.md

 - http://127.0.0.1:5000/get-forename-rule?id=
 - http://127.0.0.1:5000/get-forenames-rules

+> Parameter componentId is unique identificator of cluster

+> Parameter id is unique identificator of node

+> Parameter rid is unique identificator of edge

-> By the web service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rules.
+> By the web service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rule in the database.

 ### Tableau